Skip to Content

 The optimum air temperature for an aloe plant, regardless of the season, is 23 to 25 °C, while the plant can feel great at lower rates.
 However, there is a condition – the air temperature must drop gradually.

-A sharp cold snap with a temperature drop of 10 °C will make the aloe plant turn yellow.
+Sharp cold temperatures with a drop to 10 °C will make the aloe plant turn yellow.
 However, prolonged exposure to direct sunlight in hot weather (above 29 °C) will also manifest similarly.

 Often, aloe growers suffer from sudden temperature changes, which are exposed on a glazed loggia or balcony in the spring-summer period.
 Therefore, it is very important to follow the weather forecasts and, depending on the situation, shade or take the plant indoors.